lorossi/useless-clocks/README.md

 This clock shows the time by rotating squares.
 From the top (milliseconds) to the bottom (hours), the rotation of each clock represents the relative time unit.
 But how do I measure the rotation?
 But wait, why don't the squares rotate at a constant speed?
 How do I even try to read the time?
 I don't know, but it looks cool.

+#### Star Clock

+This clock is based on the idea of a star: each star has a different number of points, from milliseconds (top left) to hours (bottom right).
+Furthermore, the ratio between inner and outer radius, the rotation of each star, and the number of points are randomized at each time.
+This clock is extremely unreadable, but it's also very pretty.
+I like it and I would probably print it to hang on a wall.

 #### Squares Clock

 This is one of the clocks that despite looking (hopefully) quite clean and tidy, are actually absolutely unreadable.
 The unit of time in each square is represented by the level of transparency of the square itself, from milliseconds (top left) to hours (bottom right).
 Once again, this shows that tidiness and order don't necessarily mean readability.